 In the early 1900s, John Herbert established a fox farm on Passage Island for the fur trade.
 The foxes were fed local fish and marine mammals and ran loose around the island until they were ready to give birth.
 About a decade later, John retired, and the island became a mink ranch.
 An average pelt sold for eight dollars; when it closed, the owner sold off practically everything.
 Since then, the island has been virtually untouched.

-Located 22 nautical miles southwest of the Homer Spit, Passage Island measures just over 44 acres with nearly 7,000 feet of water frontage.
+Passage Island, located 22 nautical miles southwest of the Homer Spit, measures just over 44± acres with nearly 7,000± feet of water frontage.
 Reachable by float plane, boat, or helicopter at low tide, this private island offers a one-of-a-kind Alaska landowner experience.

-Passage island offers scenic hiking, pebble beaches, 360 panoramic views, world-class fishing, beachcombing, rock climbing, and caves to explore.
+Passage island offers scenic hiking, pebble beaches, 360-degree panoramic views, world-class fishing, beachcombing, rock climbing, and caves to explore.
 This private island is suitable for a deep-water dock or moorage.
 If you are an angler, fish off the island for salmon, halibut, rockfish, and lingcod, or head out to sea and experience the thrill of deep-water offshore fishing.
 Coal Cove timber volume and age are similar to Passage Island.

-Build an off-grid home, lodge, or family retreat and wake up to the picturesque mountain views while whales, otters, and eagles visit you at your doorstep.
+Build an off-grid home, lodge, or family retreat, and wake up to picturesque mountain views while whales, otters, and eagles visit you at your doorstep.